What Is Wearable Technology?

 A new range of implantable chipsets (also known as technology-enhanced weight loss intervention chipsets) is under clinical trial for secondary outcomes relating to physical activity, baseline weight, and long-term weight loss.

-Other implantable chipsets extract users’ behavioral weight loss approaches to understand if and how body temperature, body fat, body mass impact activity levels and any adverse events we can avoid.
+Other implantable chipsets extract users’ behavioral weight loss approaches to understand if and how body temperature, body fat, and body mass impact activity levels and any adverse events we can avoid.

 WEARABLE TECH IN MILITARY